-- In class support for groups and individuals when appropriate in and outside of the classroom. - Group interventions usually led by a teacher or experienced/ well trained teaching assistant. - One to one programme of work to address dyslexic needs or mathematical difficulties. - One to one speech and language interventions (overseen by the Speech and Language Therapy service). - One to one/small group interventions to address social, emotional and behavioural needs. - An Emotional Literacy Support Assistant (ELSA) to offer whole school strategies to support positive mental health, as well as supporting individual children. - A counsellor to offer support to children and parents. - The Bridge is a nurturing provision, where children can access support for their emotional and learning development in a nurturing environment; learning through a variety of practical approaches.
+- Group interventions usually led by a teacher or experienced/ well trained teaching assistant. - One to one programme of work to address dyslexic needs - One to one speech and language interventions (overseen by the Speech and Language Therapy service). - One to one/small group interventions to address social, emotional and behavioural needs. - An Emotional Literacy Support Assistant (ELSA) to offer whole school strategies to support positive mental health, as well as supporting individual children. - Counselling - The Enhanced Resource Provision (ERP) The Bridge: is a nurturing provision for children with an EHCP with a primary need of Social, Emotional and Mental Health (SEMH).
+Places are allocated through the consultation process within the Local Authority.
+Here children can access support for their emotional and learning development in a nurturing environment; learning through a variety of practical approaches.
 The staff model positive relationships with an emphasis on the development of language and communication skills and a focus on social, emotional and challenging behaviour.
-Children in the nurture rooms gain skills such as listening, sharing and turn-taking, and strategies to aid emotional regulation.
+Children in The Bridge gain skills such as listening, sharing and turn-taking, and strategies to aid emotional regulation.
 Reducing (or removing) barriers to learning, therefore enabling success back in the mainstream classroom.